.

 Isaiah 43:7 Even every one that is called by my name.(*).
 For I have created him.(humanity).for my glory, I have formed him; yea, I have made him.

-Isaiah 43:10 You are my witnesses, saith the Lord and my servant whom I have chosen, that you may know and believe me and know that I am he.
+Isaiah 43:10 You are my witnesses, says the Lord and my servant whom I have chosen, that you may know and believe me and know that I am he.
 Before me.(*).there was no God formed, neither shall there be after me.

 Isaiah 43:11 I, even I, am the Lord and beside me there is no saviour.